jvqze/fe2.jaylen.nyc/README.md

 -   **Audio Uploader**: Upload `.mp3` or `.ogg` files to use in your FE2 maps.
 -   **List Page __NEW__**: View a list of all your uploaded audio files, with direct links to each file. **List page is now under the main page!**
--   **Discord Integration**: Log in with your Discord account to track your uploads.
+-   **Discord Integration**: Authorize with your Discord account to track your uploads.
 -   **Open Source**: This project is open source, meaning you can clone, modify, or contribute to it.

 ## Live Version